 The underlined character in each switch label indicates its keyboard shortcut, when available.

-The octave bands modes will display wider vertical bars, representing the amplitudes of ranges of frequencies based on a 24-tone equal tempered scale.
+- Octave bands modes display wider vertical bars, each one representing the nth part of an octave, based on a 24-tone equal tempered scale.

 You can also select the visualization mode using the M and Shift + M keyboard shortcuts.